 On August 10, when Mick Cornett’s team went negative, Kevin Stitt called for a clean race that focuses on each candidate’s vision for the future of Oklahoma.
 Unfortunately, Cornett’s team buckled down and lobbed even more misleading attacks.
 Watch Kevin Stitt’s press conference here: https://www.facebook.com/NEWS9/videos/10155532291327212/

 Below is a fact check to set the story straight:

-Accusation: Kevin Stitt and Gateway were fined and banned in over 10 states.
+Accusation: Kevin Stitt and Gateway were banned from doing business in Georgia.

-Truth: Kevin Stitt and Gateway have NOT been fined and banned in over 10 states.
+Truth: Kevin Stitt and Gateway are NOT banned in any state.
 Kevin Stitt started Gateway in 2000, building it from the ground up.
 Today, the company operates in 41 states and continues to grow.

-Kevin Stitt requires routine internal reviews at Gateway to maintain efficiency and accountability of his 164 field offices’ operations and budgets.
+Gateway is a success story, and like any business, it has paid fees due to minor infractions by employees.
+What the attack ads fail to tell you is that Kevin Stitt requires routine internal reviews at Gateway to maintain efficiency and accountability of his 165 field offices’ operations and budgets.
 These field offices are the equivalent of small businesses across America, and the audits allow him to catch poor business performance or bad actors in the early stages so that the company can take swift, corrective action.
-It is time we require this type of transparency, accountably, and efficiency in state government!
+It is time we require this type of transparency, accountability, and efficiency in state government!

-Truth: Kevin Stitt and Gateway Mortgage have NOT pursued any federal bailouts nor accepted any federal money as part of TARP to sustain the business.
+Truth: Kevin Stitt and Gateway Mortgage did NOT pursue any federal bailouts nor accepted any federal money as part of TARP to sustain the business.

 The Troubled Asset Relief Program (“TARP”) was established in 2008 as part of the Emergency Economic Stabilization Act of 2008.
 Gateway did NOT participate in this program or receive capital infusion funds under this program.